Healthy pumpkin chocolate chip muffins made with whole wheat flour and sweetened with honey. A perfect breakfast to enjoy during pumpkin season!

 Prep – Preheat the oven to 350 degrees and line a muffin pan with 12 liners or spray the pan lightly with cooking spray.

 Mix The Wet Ingredients – In a large mixing bowl whisk the coconut oil and honey together until completely combined.
-Whisk the eggs in one at a time.
+Whisk the egg.
 Add in the pumpkin and vanilla extract.
 Beat until smooth.

 Mix With The Dry Ingredients – In a separate bowl mix the flours, salt, baking soda, pumpkin pie spice and cinnamon.